-In this work we have developed a clustering algorithm based on GA.
+In this work we have developed a clustering algorithm based on EC.
+The investigations attempt to alleviate certain drawbacks related to the classical clustering algorithm by suggesting a flexible fitness function which takes into consideration cluster asymmetry, coverage and specific information of the study case.
 According to the results that we have obtained, we conclude: i) We need an expert to define the chromosome structure and the fitness function for the specific problem to solve. ii) According to our results, DMSGA propose new healthcare centers close to the places where there are more accidents and there aren't healthcare centers.
 We must extent our procedure with other intelligent techniques to reduce the necessity of experts.